Federation Council (Russia): Elections

-Unlike the State Duma and the provincial legislatures throughout Russia, the Council is not directly elected but instead is chosen by territorial politicians, resembling in some respects the structure of the U.S. Senate before the Seventeenth Amendment in 1913.
-The only exclusion to this was the first Federation council (1994–1996), which was elected on 12 December 1993.
+Unlike the State Duma and the regional legislatures throughout Russia, the Council is not directly elected but instead is chosen by territorial politicians, resembling in some respects the structure of the U.S. Senate before the Seventeenth Amendment in 1913.
+The only exclusion to this was the first Federation Council (1994–1996), which was elected on 12 December 1993.

 According to Article 95, the Council comprises representatives of each Russian federal subject—two from each.
-The provincial legislature elects one senator, and the other is nominated by the provincial governor and confirmed by the legislature.
+The regional legislature elects one senator, and the other is appointed by the regional governor.
 Before 2000, all provincial governors and heads of provincial legislatures were also members of the Council.
 Upon President Putin's ascension to the Russian presidency, this practice was discontinued under pressure from the Kremlin, forbidding governors to hold dual posts.

 Terms of membership in the Council are also not nationally fixed, due to the continuing territorial nature of the chamber.
 Terms are determined according to the regional bodies they represent.

 In 2001–2004 regional bodies were able to recall their senator by the same procedure by which they appointed them.
 Such recalls once occurred quite often.
 But a new law passed in December 2004 required that the chairman of the Federation Council must first initiate a recall procedure.
 The procedure has not been used since.

-On 1 January 2013, the latest Law on the Procedure to Form the Federation Council entered into force: according to the Law, the Federation Council consists of two delegates from each Russian constituent component, one representing the given region's legislative assembly and the other representing the provincial executive authorities.
+In December 2020, a new Law on the Procedure to Form the Federation Council was adopted following the constitutional amendments: according to the Law, the Federation Council consists of two delegates from each Russian constituent component, one representing the given region's legislative assembly and the other representing the provincial executive authorities.
 There will be two different election procedures, one for each member type.
-(Federal Law No. 229, art.
-1.1.)
 A candidate for the Senator from a constituent component's legislature must be a member of the component region's legislative assembly.
 Candidates are nominated by the chairman of the regional legislative assembly, by one party faction represented in the assembly, or by at least one-fifth of the assembly members.
 Then, the regional legislative assembly will vote to elect one of the nominated candidates.

-An amendment to the law was approved in July 2014, which added 17 more senators who are nominated by the president.
+In 2014, an amendment to the law was approved which allowed the president to nominate up to 17 senators.
+However, this was later superseded by the 2020 constitutional amendments, which established that the President of the Russian Federation can appoint up to 30 representatives (no more than seven of whom can be appointed for life), and that former presidents are entitled to become life senators.

 The regional executive authority representative, the second type of delegate to the Federation Council, is appointed by the governor of that constituent component (or the head of that autonomous republic).
 The delegate is selected from among three people named by the candidates for the office of governor/head of the concerned region.
 The winner of the gubernatorial/republican leadership election then appoints one of the three delegates previously named for appointment to the Council as a senator from said region.